hyw208/poetry102/README.md

 3. Open vscode terminal and run cmd 'poetry env use 3.12.7' (** this create empty .venv under poetry102 folder **)
 4. Run 'poetry install' to populate .venv with required dependencies, build and install code
 5. To verify, run 'poetry run pip list' to see eg. pytest, coverage are installed properly
-6. Now run src/poetry102/xyz.py with poetry script xyz, run 'poetry install' then 'poetry run xyz' (it's a bit flaky, retry if needed)
+6. Now run src/poetry102/xyz.py with poetry script xyz, run 'poetry install' then 'poetry run xyz'
+7. Or run 'poetry install' and then 'poetry run python src/poetry102/xyz.py' (poetry is a bit flaky, retry 'poetry install' if needed)
-7. When you see xyz as output, it's all set to start development
+8. When you see xyz as output, it's all set to start development
+9. For more details on running and debugging with VS Code, see doc/102.md

 # Installation and running